Graham Stack: ‘Knocking out a fan kickstarted my Arsenal career’

-Throwing a punch at a supporter on the pitch doesn’t sound like the best way for a footballer to kickstart a career – but that’s exactly what happened to Graham Stack.
+You might think that punching a supporter on the pitch doesn’t sound like the smartest way for a young footballer to kickstart their career – but that’s exactly what happened to Graham Stack.

 Stack was just 20 and without a senior appearance to his name when Arsenal loaned him out to Belgian side Beveren in 2002, but by the time he returned to north London the following year he could certainly say he knew what men’s football was all about.